marshallmassengill/om5pFlashTool/README.md

   * Have fun.

 Specific Directions:
-  * Run the flashTool.sh script
+  * Run the flashTool.sh script (it's on the desktop in the image file for you to double click on)
   * Accept the risks if you do
   * You will be prompted to plug in the ethernet cable into the 18-24V POE Port
   * You will then be prompted to plug in the power cable